nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 Similarly, if you called any KERNAL ROM routines, you could totally take advantage of any side-effects they might have: returned CPU flags, temporary values set into zeropage, etc.

-After the first N passes of size-optimization, everyone turned their eyes on this machine monitor view to look for any interesting constants:
+After the first few size-optimization passes, everyone turned their eyes on this machine monitor view to look for any interesting constants:

 <img class="img-pixelated" src="/images/c64/lines/monitor-screenshot.png" />